coral-fan/coral-monorepo/workspaces/contracts/README.md

 - Review and update the `config.json` as needed - please add values for `dropDate`, `details` and `gatedContent`.

+## Test

+- Import the directory of the project you'd like to test in `tests/test.ts`: `import config from '../projects/<YOUR_PROJECT_DIR_HERE>/config.json';`

+- Note: Hardhat times out over large mint sizes, may need to adjust the config to a lower maxSupply number to test.
+REMEMBER TO CHANGE THIS VALUE BACK AFTER TESTING, AND BEFORE DEPLOYING.

+- Run `npx hardhat test --network 'hardhat'`

 ## Run Task

 - Change the default network in `hardhat.config.json` to `fuji`